emma-l-dodd/emma-l-dodd.github.io/_pages/CV.md

 ---

 ---
-I am originally from the North of  England, and I did my combined bachelors and masters, MPhys, (Physics with astrophysics and cosmology), at Lancaster University.
+I am from the North of  England, and I did my combined bachelors and masters, MPhys, (Physics with astrophysics and cosmology), at Lancaster University.
 For my masters I was supervised by Dr. David Sobral researching present-day globular clusters and modelling their evolution to predict if they would be observable with JWST at high redshift.